 Mouth and throat problems

 Compensatory damages for ovarian cancer talc powder claims and lawsuits, here in the Florida courts, are intended to repay injured people for the losses and harm they have suffered as a result of negligence.
 Compensatory damages can include (but may not be limited to):

 Medical expenses.
 Both past and future treatment costs are included here.

 Rehabilitation costs.
 This can include the costs of occupational therapy, physical therapy, chiropractic care, etc.

 Lost wages.
 This can cover both past lost wages, due to missing work for medical care and future lost wages, due to lost earning capacity resulting from ovarian cancer.

 Pain and suffering.
-An experienced attorney can help quantify pain and suffering in financial terms so plaintiffs are compensated for this aspect of damages.
+An experienced personal injury lawyer can help quantify in financial terms pain and suffering so the plaintiffs are compensated fairly.

 Loss of consortium.
-This is intended to compensate injured people for the damage their personal relationships have suffered due to their injuries.
+This means that people are compensated for the damage that their personal relationships have suffered after the injuries.

 Punitive damages in Florida for ovarian cancer talc powder lawsuits are intended to specifically punish the maker or distributor of talcum powder that contributed to injuries.
-Punitive damages can greatly increase financial recoveries in talc powder lawsuits.
-Consequently, these damages can be effective leverage in pretrial negotiations.
+These can greatly increase financial recoveries in these types of lawsuits.

 Currently, Johnson & Johnson is facing over 5K lawsuits in state and federal courts.
 The company has already been ordered to pay hundreds of millions of dollars as compensatory and punitive damages in lawsuits.